Credit Bank

 Credit Bank Limited (CBL), commonly referred to as Credit Bank, is a commercial bank in Kenya, the largest economy in the East African Community.
 It is licensed by the Central Bank of Kenya, the central bank and national banking regulator.

 Overview

 The bank is a medium-sized commercial bank in Kenya, East Africa's largest economy.
 Prior to 2010, the bank's focus was large corporations and upscale business-people.
 In September 2010, Credit Bank changed strategy and transformed into a retail bank, serving all segments of society and their businesses.
 As of December 2018, the bank's total assets were valued at approximately US$178.28 million (KES:17.805 billion), with shareholders' equity valued at US$28.67 million (KES:2.86 billion).

 History

-The bank was founded in 1986, as a non-bank financial institution (NBFI); Credit Kenya Limited.
+The bank was founded in 1986 as the non-bank financial institution (NBFI) Credit Kenya Limited.
 In 1995, the institution was awarded a commercial banking license and it rebranded to Credit Bank Limited.